When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Creating buyer personas

 Once you’ve dug deeper into who your target audience is from the various market research methods I outlined above, the next step is to build an audience persona.
-It’s also referred to as a customer persona, buyer persona, target persona or user persona.
-All these terms essentially mean the same thing.

-This is just a fancy of saying you need to create a fictional person who carries the attributes of someone in your target market definition.
+This is just a fancy way of saying you need to create a fictional person who carries the attributes of someone in your target market definition.

 This is done with the help of data you accumulated when you conducted the research I mentioned in the previous step.
 Here’s an example of what a customer persona might look like: